Denver Outdoor Places Program

 • Select “Outdoor Patio and Dining”

-• Note: Patios is in the Right-of-Way need an Occupancy permit.
-This permit will automatically generate with your Outdoor Places application and the Department of Transportation and Infrastructure will contact you regarding the permit fee.
+• Note: Patios in the Right-of-Way need an Occupancy permit.
+This permit will automatically generate with your Outdoor Places application and the Department of Transportation and Infrastructure will contact you to collect the permit fee.

-• Your project may require additional permits and review.
-Once submitting this application, you will get an email listing any additional permits you need to submit.
+• Your project may require additional permits and reviews.
 You can review the Outdoor Places Program Requirements for more information about required reviews and permits.

 • Enter your contact information

-• Enter a project name and short description (including what patio type it is)
+• Enter the name of your business as the project name and a short description (including what patio type it is)

-• Select your patio type (for Above Curb click Right-of-Way (ROW))
+• Select the patio location (for Above Curb click Right-of-Way (ROW))

 • Fill out “Outdoor Patio Information”